-The UCL is remedial legislation whose purpose is "to provide some income for the worker earning nothing, because he is out of work through no fault or act of his own."20 The remedial nature of the UCL requires that it "must be construed liberally in favor of allowance of benefits."21 The New Jersey Supreme Court has consistently recognized that the "public policy behind the Act is to afford protection against hazards of economic insecurity due to involuntary unemployment."22
+The UCL is remedial legislation the purpose of which is "to provide some income for the worker earning nothing, because he is out of work through no fault or act of his own."20 The remedial nature of the UCL requires that it "must be construed liberally in favor of allowance of benefits."21 The New Jersey Supreme Court has consistently recognized that the "public policy behind the Act is to afford protection against hazards of economic insecurity due to involuntary unemployment."22

 The Court examined the language of N.J.S.
 43:21-5(a) in conjunction with N.J.A.C.
 12:17-9.1(e).
-The Court noted that where incarceration is the underlying reason for an individual's separation from work, the regulation indicates that the matter is to be reviewed as a "voluntarily leaving work issue" that necessitates a fact-sensitive analysis.23 The Court said that in matters involving a claimant's illness or lack of transportation, "our jurisprudence is consisted with the direction given by the Department" regarding the necessity of a fact-intensive review of "voluntary leaving" cases.24
+The Court noted that where incarceration is the underlying reason for an individual's separation from work, the regulation indicates that the matter is to be reviewed as a "voluntarily leaving work issue" that necessitates a fact-sensitive analysis.23 The Court said that in matters involving a claimant's illness or lack of transportation, "our jurisprudence is consistent with the direction given by the Department" regarding the necessity of a fact-intensive review of "voluntary leaving" cases.24

-The Haley Court determined that incarceration, like illness and lack of transportation, "is not an absolute bar to unemployment benefits."25 The Court reversed the judgment of the Appellate
+The Haley Court determined that incarceration, like illness and lack of transportation, "is